 According to the official FBI report, a maroon Mercury Marquis then drove into the lot and he was seen arguing with the two men in the front.
 Finally, he jumped in and the car sped away.

 The man was Jimmy Hoffa.
 He was never seen again.

-Later next month Martin Scorcese is releasing a new blockbuster movie about those events called The Irishman.
+Martin Scorcese has released a new blockbuster movie about those events called The Irishman.
 It stars Al Pacino, Robert de Niro, Joe Pesci and Harvey Keitel.

 Such a line-up seems fitting; Hoffa’s own life certainly featured its own array of celebrities, including Bobby Kennedy, President Richard Nixon and the Detroit Mafia.

 But who was Hoffa?
 And what is the truth behind the most enduring and tantalising mystery in US criminal history?

 And is it true that his middle name really was – Riddle?

 Yes, it is.